France's Publicis loses P&G contracts in U.S.

-Dec 8 (Reuters) - French advertising agency Publicis Groupe has lost Procter & Gamble’s (P&G) media contracts in the United States, the company said on Tuesday, confirming media reports.
+(Reuters) - French advertising agency Publicis Groupe (PUBP.PA) has lost Procter & Gamble’s (P&G) (PG.N) media contracts in the United States, the company said on Tuesday, confirming media reports.

 The contracts are worth 50 to 60 million euros, or 0.6 to 0.7 percent of the group’s revenue, the agency’s spokeswoman said.